Center for Philosophy and the Natural Sciences

 Michael Epperson did his doctoral work in philosophy of science and philosophy of religion at The University of Chicago, and earned his Ph.D. there in 2003.
 His dissertation, Quantum Mechanics and the Philosophy of Alfred North Whitehead, was written under the direction of philosopher David Tracy and physicist Peter Hodgson, Head of the Nuclear Physics Theoretical Group at the University of Oxford.
 It was published the following year by Fordham University Press, with a second edition in 2012.
 His current research explores the philosophical implications of recent innovations in quantum mechanics, cosmology, and complexity theory.
 His latest work exploring the ontological significance of potentia and contextuality in quantum mechanics, toward a mereotopological, relational interpretation, is presented in his most recent book, Foundations of Relational Realism: A Topological Approach to Quantum Mechanics and the Philosophy of Nature (Rowman & Littlefield, 2013), co-authored with quantum theorist and mathematician Elias Zafiris.

 Epperson is the founding director of the Center for Philosophy and the Natural Sciences at California State University, Sacramento, the founding director of the university's History and Philosophy of Science Program, and a Research Professor in the College of Natural Sciences and Mathematics.
-He is Principal Investigator of his current research project, “Foundations of Relational Realism: Logical Causality, Intrinsic Decoherence, and a Category-Theoretic Mereotopological Model of Quantum Spacetime,” funded by grants from the Fetzer-Franklin Fund and the John Templeton Foundation.
+He is Principal Investigator of his current research project, “Foundations of Relational Realism: The Evolution of Set Theoretic External Relations to Category Theoretic Internal Relations Toward an Event-Ontological, Topological Approach to Quantum Mechanics (2010-13),” funded by grants from the Fetzer-Franklin Fund and the John Templeton Foundation.

 Epperson’s philosophical interests also include ethics and just war theory, and his work in these areas includes the 2005 documentary film, The 11th Day, (writer, producer) which chronicles the story of the Cretan civilian resistance against Nazi occupation in World War II. (www.The11thDay.org).
 The documentary received critical acclaim in publications including The Chicago Tribune, Canada’s National Post, The Sacramento Bee, and Newsday.
 Exhibitions have included a special advance screening requested by members of the United States Congress in 2004, held at the Capitol, and at the British Embassy in Athens, Greece in 2009.
 Research for the film, including unpublished photos and diaries, has been requested by and provided to museums around the world, including the National World War II Museum in New Orleans, The CIA Museum at CIA Headquarters, and Britain’s Imperial War Museum.